carolinaditella/Social_Preferences/README.md

 In this repository we include Data and Code relevant to our project.

-In the Codes folder, you can start by the Trial_selection folder and then move on to the Analysis folder, or go straight to the Analysis folder.
-Each one contained a README explanatory file.
+In the Codes folder, you will find another README.md file that will help you navigate this repository.